aammeerraakhater/aammeerraakhater/README.md

 - 👋 Hi, I’m @aammeerraakhater
-- currently wandering in the world 💫exploring the possipilities and learning something new everyday 👁‍🗨
+- currently wandering in the world 💫exploring the possibilities and learning something new every day 👁‍🗨